Midwives: Benefits of Having a Midwife

 Below is a brief description of each of type of midwife:

-- Certified Nurse-Midwife (CNM): an individual trained and licensed in both nursing and midwifery.
-Nurse-midwives possess at least a bachelor’s degree from an accredited institution of higher education and are certified by the American College of Nurse Midwives.
+- Certified Nurse-Midwife (CNM): a midwife trained and licensed in nursing and midwifery.
+Nurse-midwives must have at least a bachelor’s degree from an accredited institution.
+They are also certified by the American College of Nurse Midwives.

-- Certified Professional Midwife (CPM): an individual trained in midwifery who meets practice standards of the North American Registry of Midwives.
+- Certified Professional Midwife (CPM): an individual who is trained in midwifery and meets standards of the North American Registry of Midwives.
+Multiple educational backgrounds are recognized to become a CPM.

-- Direct-Entry Midwife (DEM): an independent individual trained in midwifery through a variety of sources that can include: self-study, apprenticeship, a midwifery school, or a college/university program.
+- Direct-Entry Midwife (DEM): an independent individual trained in midwifery through various sources that may include apprenticeship, self-study, a midwifery school, or a college/university program.

-- Lay Midwife: an individual who is not certified or licensed as a midwife but has been trained informally through self-study or apprenticeship.
+- Lay Midwife: an individual who is not certified or licensed as a midwife but has received informal training through self-study or apprenticeship.

 Where do midwives practice?